gabriella-martin/Manchester-United/README.md

 <br>

-***Disclaimer**: I use Streamlit Community Cloud (free) to host this project, as this is a free hosting service, the speed can be slightly slow, but streamlit was used to greatly simplify the front-end coding without sacrificing on aesthetics and allow me to focus on the back-end core of this project*
+***Disclaimer**: I use Streamlit Community Cloud (free) to host this project, as this is a free hosting service and it requires connecting to a large database, the speed for this particular app is **considerably slow**.
+But streamlit was used to greatly simplify the front-end coding without sacrificing on aesthetics and allow me to focus on the back-end core of this project.
+I am working on improving the speed but please be patient if you visit the app :)*

 ##### Introduction & Quick Overview